Creativity is an engine of life, which supplies power to drive forward.

 “Creativity is part and parcel of human history and enables (groups of) individuals to adapt to and shape their natural and social surroundings.”
 “Having a creative mind is one of the gateways for achieving fabulous success and remarkable progress in professional, personal and social life.”
 It frees and engages the mind, appears to enhance a sense of meaning in life, and facilitates problem solving.

 Creativity is also central to societal well-being.
 “The ability to creatively solve problems enabled early humans to survive and laid the foundation for the creative imagination that has resulted in our modern society.”
-Creativity is essential to science and art.
-It spawns technologies, and “is a vital skill for the future of work”.
+“In a creative ecosystem, creative agency exists everywhere all the time in the form of potential provocations.
+It is a latent capacity to imagine, invent, improvise, and adapt beyond the seeming limitations of one’s present circumstances . . .”

 People are drawn to creativity because it encourages them to be free.
 Yet many people stifle their creativity.
 For that reason, creativity is an ideal as well as a daily practice.